jamerfort/hc-export-editor/README.md

 Most tables have a `New Value` column that is editable.
 Changing the values in this column will change the corresponding value in the generated, modified export.
 Use the `tab` key to jump from editable cell to editable cell.

-Each Interface Setting can be removed from the export by clicking on the red `X` next to the setting names.
+Export Items, Interface Settings, and Lookup Table rows can be removed from the export by clicking on the red `X` next to item/setting/row.

 #### Header Section
 This section contains the file name of the export being modified and the directory that contains the export.